azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ## Setup part

-In the Azure Portal, first we create a `Resource Group`:
+In the Azure Portal, first we create a `Resource Group` and name it `aidevcollege`:

 ![Azure Portal](../images/CreateResourceGroup.png)